jpikl/cfxnes/README.md

 - Chrome 49+
 - Firefox 47+
-- Edge 13+
+- IE 11, Edge 12+
 - Opera 38+
+- Safari 9+

 ## Known Issues

+- No sound in IE due to missing Web Audio support.
-- Poor performance in Edge.
+- Poor performance in IE, Edge.
 - Very poor performance on mobile devices.
 - Occasional graphical glitches in games using MMC3 mapper.
 - See [list of broken games](docs/broken-games.md).